Chart Color Schemes

 Residential development activity is lower than average in Devonport according to AreaSearch's national comparison of local real estate markets

 Devonport has recorded approximately 33 residential properties granted approval each year.
-Over the past five financial years, from FY21 to FY25169 homes were approved, with an additional 4 approved so far in FY26.
-On average, over these five years, about 1.1 new residents arrived per new home built.
+Over the past five financial years, from FY21 to FY25169 homes were approved, with an additional six approved in FY26 so far.
+On average, over these five years, 1.1 new residents arrived per new home built.
 However, this ratio decreased to -1.6 people per dwelling over the past two financial years.

 Frequently Asked Questions - Development